 There are different consequences depending on the thesis/project, if the student(s) does not submit or pass the thesis/project.
 Please contact a study administrator for further instructions.

-For Master's theses (only MSc Economics and Business Admin/merc and MSc Economics/Oecon), you will be asked to approve a problem statement in WISEflow before the student begins writing his/her thesis (both for 1st, 2nd and 3rd attempts).
-The initial problem statement does not have to be particularly extensive, and it can be modified throughout the entire thesis writing period.
-The primary aim is to make sure that the student is aware that his/her supervision and writing period has begun.
+For Master's theses (only MSc Economics and Business Admin/merc and MSc Economics/Oecon), you will be asked to approve a preliminary problem statement in WISEflow before the student begins writing his/her thesis (both for 1st, 2nd and 3rd attempts).
+The initial and preliminary problem statement does not have to be particularly extensive, and it can be modified throughout the entire thesis writing period.

-If the student does not upload the problem statement, no further action is required on your part.
-BSS Studies Administration will inform the student that he/she has failed to submit a thesis statement, and that his/her writing period has started nevertheless.
+If the student does not upload the preliminary problem statement, no further action is required on your part.
 The student must then send a problem statement directly to you, as supervisor, at a later point instead.

-If you do not approve the thesis statement because it e.g., lacks sufficient content, the only direct consequence is that the student will receive a notification in e-Boks letting him/her know that the supervision and writing period has begun despite the deficient problem statement, and that he/she must contact you to agree on a revised problem statement.
+If you do not approve the preliminary problem statement because it lacks sufficient content, he/she must contact you directly to agree on a revised problem statement instead.

-When a student transitions from the 1st examination attempt to the 2nd/3rd attempt (due to either not handing in or failing the previous attempt), the student must upload a revised problem statement to WISEflow.
+When a student transitions from the 1st examination attempt to the 2nd/3rd attempt, the student must upload a revised problem statement to WISEflow.

 For MSc in Economics (Oecon), the process for you will be the same as for the 1st attempt.

-Remember to read the specific course description thoroughly, as differences can occur - both between MSc programmes and between semesters.
+Remember to read the relevant course description thoroughly, as differences can occur - both between MSc programmes and between semesters.

 At AU Educate, you can find inspiration for your supervisor role.

-Find the guidelines regarding your role in the process as supervisor and the students’ obligations here: Confidentiality agreements at ECON
+Find the guidelines regarding your role and both your and the students’ obligations here: Confidentiality agreements at ECON.

 If you have any questions about the guidelines, you can contact the relevant director of studies or send an email to nda@econ.au.dk.